Khuda Bakhsh (footballer)

-Khuda Bakhsh (born 10 January 1980) is a Pakistani footballer, who is a member of Pakistan national football team.
+Khuda Bakhsh (born 15 June 1980) is a Pakistani former footballer who played as a forward.

-Bakhsh is a forward who earned his first international cap in 2003 as a substitute, but it was not until 2009 that he earned his first full cap.
+Early life

+Bakhsh was born on 15 June 1980 in Jacobabad, in the Sindh province of Pakistan.
+He started his football career at school level at the age of ten with Ghazi Abbas Football Club, and later joined the Shaheed Abdul Rehman Football Club.

 Club career

 Allied Bank: 1999–2000

-Bakhsh started his career at Allied Bank in the 1999, he scored his first goal for the club in the finals of 1999 National Football Challenge Cup, scoring the equaliser against Khan Research Laboratories.
-Bakhsh won his first silverware when Allied Bank defeated Khan Research Laboratories 5–4 on penalties after the game ended 1–1 after extra-time.
+After first representing the Sindh Government Press team, Bakhsh moved to Allied Bank Limited (ABL) in 1999.
+He scored his first goal for the club in the finals of the 1999 National Football Challenge Cup, scoring the equaliser against Khan Research Laboratories.
+Bakhsh won his first silverware when ABL defeated Khan Research Laboratories 5–4 on penalties after the game ended 1–1 after extra-time.

-In 2000 National Football League, Bakhsh scored three goals for Allied Bank, which included a brace against Pakistan Police in a 6–1 victory, scoring goals in 57th and 73rd minutes.
-Bakhsh's third goal came against Punjab Reds, breaking the deadlock on 74th minute.
-Bakhsh won his first league title as Allied Bank defeated Habib Bank 1–0 in the finals.
+In the 2000 National Football Championship, Bakhsh scored three goals for ABL, which included a brace against Pakistan Police in a 6–1 victory, scoring goals in 57th and 73rd minutes.
+Bakhsh's third goal came against Punjab Reds, breaking the deadlock in the 74th minute.
+Bakhsh won his first league title as ABL defeated Habib Bank 1–0 in the finals.

-WAPDA: 2001–present
+WAPDA: 2001–2011

-Bakhsh joined WAPDA before the start of 2001 season, Bakhsh formed the attacking duo with Arif Mehmood.
-Bakhsh with Mehmood scored eight goals in 6 matches as WAPDA went onto win their third national league.
+Bakhsh joined WAPDA before the start of the 2001 season, Bakhsh formed the attacking duo with Arif Mehmood.
+Bakhsh with Mehmood scored eight goals in 6 matches as WAPDA went on to win their third national league.
 Bakhsh scored three goals in the league, a brace against NWFP Green in group stage and an equaliser against Khan Research Laboratories in the finals.

-Bakhsh won his third consecutive league title in 2002, when WAPDA won the league again, although Bakhsh only scored one goal throughout the season, scoring against Pakistan Machine Tool Factory in the quarter-finals of 2002 National Football Challenge Cup.
+Bakhsh won his third consecutive league title in 2002, when WAPDA won the league again, although Bakhsh only scored one goal during the season, against Pakistan Machine Tool Factory in the quarter-finals of 2002 National Football Challenge Cup.

 In 2003 National Football Championship, Bakhsh ended season with five goals in seven matches as Bakhsh and WAPDA won their fourth league title, (Bakhsh won in 1999 and 2000 with Allied Bank).
 Bakhsh scored a brace against NWFP Red and one against Sui Southern Gas in a 3–0 and 2–1 win respectively.
 Bakhsh scored in 5th minutes in quarter-finals against Pakistan Telecommunication on 14 May 2003.
 On 16 May 2003, Bakhsh scored the opening goal against Habib Bank in the semi-finals as WAPDA won the game 4–1.
 Two days later, on 18 May 2003, WAPDA defeated Pakistan Army 4–2 on penalties when the game ended 0–0 after extra-time.
 Bakhsh converted the opening penalty in the shoot-out.

 Bakhsh scored two goals in 2003 National Football Challenge Cup as WAPDA were knocked out in quarter-finals by Pakistan Navy.